A Walk In The Highlands

 Since Gary is also a pro videographer, his company, Digital Memories, produced AWalk In The Highlands as a full-length

-still photos which really look great on your TV.
+video, which includes music performances and some still photos which really look great on your TV.

 The group has since been to Nova Scotia and France, and is going to Tuscany in September 2007.